Home Contact Us FAQ's SiteMap

 4. Contingency recruiter does not need to meet clients or candidates in person and spend less time on initial research and specifications;

-5. Contingency recruiter mainly seeks applicants who are highly motivated to change jobs and may be unhappy or unstable in their careers.
+5. Contingency recruiter mainly seeks applicants who are highly motivated to change jobs and who, therefore, may be unhappy or unstable in their careers.

 5. Retained recruiter focuses on acquiring candidates who are happy and successful in their jobs and not actively seeking new employment.